-New – We are accepting applications for Spring 2019.
+New – We are accepting applications for Fall 2019.

 Note: The department evaluates completed admission applications as they are received.
 Applicants who meet all of the admission criteria and submit all application materials early in the application process will have a higher likelihood of admission.